sabneet-bains/Game-Development/Space/README.md

-# Space Ball - A basketball game?
+# Space Ball - A planetary basketball game?

-Space Ball is a Python-based graphical physics simulation of planetary motion and a somewhat engaging basketball game.
+Space Ball is a Python-based simulation game that combines planetary motion and basketball.
+The game uses VPython 7 for its graphical physics simulation.

 ![](https://github.com/sabneet95/Game-Development/blob/main/Space/Space_Ball.gif)